Homework Battles End Here: 4-Steps to Beat Homework Refusal For Good

 Do you - or someone you care about - appear forgetful, distracted, or unmotivated?
 Download our infographic describing 5 symptoms of Executive Function challenges in adults.

-Hannah Choi, MA is an Executive Function Coach who lives in Fairfield, CT with her husband and two elementary aged kids.
-She has over 15 years of experience working with students of all ages, from preschool to college students.
+Hannah Choi, MA is an Executive Function Coach and host of the host of Beyond BookSmart's podcast, Focus Forward.
+She has over 20 years of experience working with students of all ages, from preschool to college students.
 Hannah is a graduate of The University of Rochester where she earned a BA in Psychology, and The University of California at Santa Barbara, where she earned an MA in Education.

 Executive function coaching for students online throughout the U.S. and internationally.

 Copyright © 2021 Beyond BookSmart, Inc. ALL RIGHTS RESERVED.

 460 Hillside Ave., Suite C Needham, MA 02494